JetBrains/guide/site/java/tutorials/package-checker/vulnerable-dependencies/index.md

 ![Vulnerable Dependencies tool window details](details.png)

-To see all the dependencies of the project regardless of whether they're vulnerable or not, we can click the **Show safe** button on the top left of the Vulnerable Dependencies tool window.
+To see all the dependencies of the project regardless of whether they're vulnerable or not, we can click **Show safe** on the top left of the Vulnerable Dependencies tool window.

 ![Show safe button](show-safe-button.png)